baijum/selenium-python/source/installation.rst

 .. note::

-  The Selenium server is only required, if you want to use the remote WebDriver.
+  **The Selenium server is only required, if you want to use the remote WebDriver**.
 See the :ref:`selenium-remote-webdriver` section for more details.
 If you are a beginner learning Selenium, you can skip this section and proceed with next chapter.